February 05, 2019

 Replacing these insulin-producing cells, which are lost in patients with Type 1 diabetes, has long been a dream of regenerative medicine, but until now, scientists didn’t know how to produce cells in a lab dish that work as they would in healthy adults.

 Affecting 1.5 million people, Type 1 diabetes, once known as juvenile diabetes or insulin-dependent diabetes, is a chronic and incurable condition in which the pancreas produces little or no insulin, according to Mayo Clinic.
-Different factors, including genetics and some viruses, may contribute to Type 1 diabetes.
-Over time, Type 1 diabetes complications can affect major organs in your body, including heart, blood vessels, nerves, eyes and kidneys.
-Maintaining a normal blood sugar levels — common treatments include regular insulin injections — can dramatically reduce the risk of many complications.
+Contributing factors to the condition include genetics and some viruses.
+Complications can, over a period of time, affect the heart, blood vessels, nerves, eyes and kidneys, among others.
+Maintaining normal blood sugar levels — perhaps through regular insulin shots — can reduce the risk of many complications.

 This promising announcement is quite timely in light of a November 2018 study projecting a major insulin shortage by 2030.